T-Mobile confirms data breach, says it’s investigating scope

 Vice’s Motherboard reported Sunday that someone who posted in an underground forum was offering to sell personal data from more than 100 million people.

-The Vice report says the data includes Social Security numbers, phone numbers, names, physical addresses, unique device identifiers and driver’s license information.
+The Vice report says the data includes Social Security numbers, phone numbers, names, physical addresses, unique device identifiers and driver license information.

 T-Mobile said in an emailed statement Monday that it hasn’t yet determined if any personal customer data was involved and could not confirm the reported number of records affected.